5afe/safe/specs/change_password/02_user_interface.rst

 New password - Success
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-User has entered a new password that does meet the requirements.
+User has entered a new password that does meet the `password requirements`_.

 .. raw:: html